weakish/docs-en/views/rest_api.md

 #### Signing Up and Login

-To sign up or log in via third party account, you also Send a POST request with the `authData`.
+To sign up or log in via a third party account, you also send a POST request with the `authData`.
-For example, to use QQ account to login:
+For example, to use a QQ account to login:

 ```sh
 curl -X POST \